 Judge Ethel Simms Julien awarded more than $1 million to seven people who filed the class-action suit against the New Orleans school board and the state.
 Her decision cleared the way for more damages to be awarded to an estimated 7,000 others.
-It was not immediately clear whether the defendants -- including the Orleans Parish School Board, the state school board and Department of Education and the state itself -- would appeal.

 The ruling came almost seven years after levee breaches during the storm caused 80 percent of the city to flood.